keiran-rowell/keiran-rowell.github.io/_posts/2026-01-18-fire-and-brimstone.md

 ### An infernal gateway: sulfur and the Sicilian Mafia

 In 1901 a crew of boys gathers at one of the hundreds of entrances to the sulfur pit mines dotted across the Sicilian province.
-They are the *carusi*, the young lads, and their masters are enforcers are there to protect the private affairs of the local *famiglia*, the nascent Sicilian Mafia.
+They are the *carusi*, the young lads, and their masters are enforcers there to protect the private affairs of the local *famiglia*, the nascent Sicilian Mafia.
 The feudal barons had been replaced by territorial landholders just a generation before, when the Sicilian island had been [annexed in 1861 to form the unified Italian state](https://en.wikipedia.org/wiki/Unification_of_Italy).

 Six million years prior, the Messinian salinity crisis created the bedrock opportunity for industrial wealth in towns alongside the strait.
 The evaporating Mediterranean salt water left behind gypsum (CaSO<sub>4</sub>) crystals that dissolved in the rain to pool in crannies without much oxygen.
 There, sulfate-reducing bacteria stripped electrons from the dissolved oxidised sulfur to fuel their own metabolism, leaving behind limestone and native sulfur: